uncazzy/pr-reviewer/README.md

 Note: Large files are automatically excluded from selection to ensure optimal performance.

-## 🔒 Privacy & Security
+## 🔒 Security & Privacy

-- Requires OpenAI API key (stored locally)
+- API keys are stored locally in your browser
-- Code is sent to OpenAI for analysis
+- Code is sent directly to your chosen AI provider
-- Review OpenAI's privacy policy before use
+- Review your provider's privacy policy before use
-- No data is stored on external servers
+- Avoid using with sensitive/proprietary code

 ## 🛠️ Development